 The Duke arrives in disguise at Gilda’s house, and she recognizes him as the young man who followed her home from church.
 The Duke pretends to be a poor student named Gualtier Maldè, and they exchange words of love.
 When he has gone, Gilda is left alone.
 A group of courtiers (assuming that Gilda is Rigoletto’s mistress) trick Rigoletto into assisting with his own daughter’s kidnapping.

 The Duke, having returned to Rigoletto’s house to see Gilda, is distraught to have found the place deserted.
 Back in the palace, he genuinely mourns the loss of a woman whose love might have inspired him to lead a virtuous life.
 The courtiers return and report the kidnapping of Rigoletto’s “mistress,” whom they have brought to the palace.
 Relieved, the Duke hurries to the room where Gilda is concealed.
 Rigoletto enters and tries to find his daughter’s whereabouts.
 He denounces the courtiers for their cruelty.
 Gilda rushes into her father’s arms and, ashamed, confesses liaison with the Duke.
-Rigoletto vows revenge, despite Gilda’s please on the Duke’s behalf.
+Rigoletto vows revenge, despite Gilda’s pleas on the Duke’s behalf.